leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

       resources = await self.list_resources()
   ```

-  Note `list_tools` gives a list of `CatTool` objects, which uniform both intenral plugin tools and MCP tools.
+  Note `list_tools` gives a list of `Tool` objects, which uniform both intenral plugin tools and MCP tools.
 - you can connect to the cat only MCP servers that have http transport.
 Do not even try to ask me to run stdio based servers inside the cat.
 Use a proper proxy and aggregator for your local stuff, for example [MetaMCP](https://docs.metamcp.com/en).